ntreeinc/apex-source-control/README.md

 clone the project
 Create an empty app in apex to get an app id create a config file in ./scripts

+##TODO remove all make references in the project
 ## Makefile Commands
 ##### make help
 Display this help text